24h Liquidation Summary

 What is a crypto liquidation?

-A liquidation occurs when a trader's leveraged position is forcefully closed by the exchange because their margin can no longer cover the position's losses.
-The exchange sells (or buys) the position at market price to prevent further losses.
+A liquidation occurs when a trader's leveraged position is forcefully closed by the exchange because their margin balance can no longer support the position's unrealized losses.
+This is a protective mechanism that prevents traders from owing more than their deposited margin.

 What causes liquidations?